alexsnow348/ensemble_triton/README.md

 3. Ensemble Model with combined both cell counting and post processing models.

 ### To Build for custom Python Backend
+> Note: Triton has pre-build for python version 3.10.
+So, no need to rebuild the python backend for triton server if you are using python 3.10.
+If you are using different version of python then you need to build the python backend for triton server.
 ```bash
 git clone https://github.com/triton-inference-server/python_backend -b r<xx.yy>	# currently we are using r24.01
 cd python_backend